-Icons are used to visually represent concepts, actions, figures, or objects in a compact and easily recognizable form.
-You can use icons in your product to make it easier to understand and visually appealing for whoever uses it.
+Icons are used to visually represent concepts, actions, figures, or objects in a compact and easily recognizable (if you have the mental model, like a floppy disk for a save action, but that’s a topic for another time) form.
+You can use icons to make your product easier to understand and visually appealing to whoever uses it.
+From toy instructions to app navigation.

 Inspiration